DusticOS/DustiBOT/README.md

 DustiBOT aslo features a number of chat commands that can be used by users to compell the bot to perform specific functions.
 DustiBOT will ignore messages sent by other bots or to its DMs.
 If the message starts with the command prefix, DustiBOT will consider it a command and proceed accordingly.
-If the message DustiBOT, it will respond.
+If the message mentions DustiBOT, it will respond.
 If neither condition is true, DustiBOT will ignore the message.
 The commands are as follows:
 - `!help`
   Provides a list of available commands, the format on how to use them, and the permissions required for each command
 - `!poll <poll description>`
   Start a serverwide poll, poll description is the question being posed.
-  (Note: in current implementation, will not work across multiple servers, needs another look)
 - `!polladd <answer to poll>`
   Provide an additional answer to active poll, or vote for an existing answer.
 - `!pollend`